zoul/Finch/README.md

 Author & Support
 ================

-Tomáš Znamenáček, <zoul@fleuron.cz>.
+Tomáš Znamenáček, <tomas.znamenacek@gmail.com>.
 Suggestions welcomed.

 If you have a question that could possibly be of interest to other people, you can ask it on [Stack Overflow][questions] and send me a link to your question.